[Return to Main Page]

 Top billing also goes to the hymn itself, as sung by Wilberforce in a club frequented by members of Parliament, then by the congregation at his wedding, and a final rendition by a regimental bagpipe band in the shadows of Westminster Abbey, where are buried both Wilberforce and William Pitt the Younger, Wilberforce’s indispensable partner in politics and in ending the slave trade.

-In addition to making its ideological and historical points, Amazing Grace succeeds very well as engaging storytelling with its wonderful scenery, flashbacks, the ensemble of British actors who create memorable and believable characters, quick-paced and often humorous dialogue, dramatic and entertaining parliamentary debates, the ups and downs of Wilberforce’s political struggles, his difficult health problems, his courtship and marriage, and the exploration of his friendships and alliances, particularly with William Pitt and John Newton.
+While it makes its ideological and historical points, Amazing Grace succeeds mainly as good storytelling with its wonderful scenery, flashbacks, the ensemble of British actors who create memorable and believable characters, quick-paced and often humorous dialogue, dramatic and entertaining parliamentary debates, the ups and downs of Wilberforce’s political struggles, his difficult health problems, his courtship and marriage, and the exploration of his friendships and alliances, particularly with William Pitt and John Newton.

 Don’t be surprised if you’re moved to tears not once but several times, or if you feel like singing along with the hymn, or standing and applauding when the final vote outlawing the slave trade is counted ...
 Go ahead and do it!